Lika-M/SoftUni-React-route/README.md

 ## About The Project

 This app was created for the educational purposes of the ReactJS-Softuni Course, June 2021.
 It was designed as a place for garden design enthusiasts who search for and exchange knowledge.
-It provides personal space to registered users and reading and browsing access to unregistered guests.
+It provides personal space to registered users and reading and browsing access to guests.

 <img src="/images/img-1.jpg" width="300">
 <img src="/images/img-2.jpg" width="300">